What Goes Up: Reception

 Some critics, however, did offer positive reviews.
 Andrew O'Hehir of Salon.com describes the film as "a nifty little tragicomedy... dark, droll and sentimental in roughly the correct proportions."
 Noel Murray from The AV Club wrote, "Glatzer and [co-writer] Lawson show a deep understanding of how common ideals can hold even a community of outsiders together."
 Pete Hammond of Hollywood.com called it "a darkly funny and wonderfully twisted story that marches to its own surprising beat."
 Former WNBC critic Jeffery Lyons, who called it a "wonderful little film," invited the movie to be screened at the film festival he curates in Breckenridge, Colorado in June, 2009.

 DVD

 The DVD was released in the US on June 16, 2009.
 It features a revised cut from the theatrical release, which is ten minutes longer with different music and a reordering of some of the scenes.
 The film was also released in the Netherlands with an alternative cover of Hilary Duff from a photo shoot in 2005.
 Also in the opening sequence, the film has the alternate title Safety Glass.

 Soundtrack

-What Goes Up is the soundtrack for the film What Goes Up, released by independent record label Amherst Records.
+The soundtrack for the film was released by independent record label Amherst Records.
 It was digitally released on iTunes on April 29, 2009 and later on the Nokia Music Store.
 It was released on May 5, 2009 at Amazon.com's MP3 store.
 The physical CD was released on July 14, 2009.
+Hilary Duff's "Any Other Day" was released to radio stations as a single from the soundtrack on May 11, 2009.